Accelerating the Search for Superconductors Using Machine Learning: Results

 SHAP explains machine learning model predictions using ideas from game theory.
 It fairly distributes the contribution of each feature to the final predictions by calculating Shapley values \cite{Shapley1951}, which represent each feature’s average marginal contribution across all possible coalitions.
-A higher Shapley (SHAP) value indicates that the feature increases the predicted value by that amount relative to the model’s baseline value, which is the average of the predicted value over the training dataset.
+A higher Shapley (SHAP) value indicates that the feature increases the model's prediction relative to the baseline, which is the average of the predicted value over the training dataset.
 The baseline value for our model in 23.6 K.

 In Fig.~\ref{fig:shap_plot}, we present a bar plot of the mean absolute SHAP values for each feature, which indicates the ranking of feature importance.
-A higher mean absolute SHAP value signifies a greater impact on the model’s predictions but does not indicate whether an increase in the feature value leads to a positive or negative SHAP value. `Maximum orbital radius' is the most important feature driving critical temperature prediction, followed by `Median electronegativity', while the last bar represents the contribution of the remaining 21 features.
+A higher mean absolute SHAP value signifies a greater impact on the model’s predictions.
+However, it does not indicate whether an increase in the feature value leads to a positive or negative SHAP value. `Maximum orbital radius' is the most important feature driving critical temperature prediction, followed by `Median electronegativity', while the last bar represents the contribution of the remaining 21 features.

-In Fig.~8, we present feature distributions displayed as violin plot illustrating the relationship between feature values and SHAP values.
+In Fig.~{\ref{fig:violin_plot}}, we present feature distributions displayed as violin plot illustrating the relationship between feature values and SHAP values.
 The feature `Maxima Orbital Radius', which has the most significant influence on critical temperature, tends to decrease the critical temperature from the baseline value as the feature value increases.
-Conversely, `Median Orbital Radius' exhibits a negative SHAP value for higher feature values and a positive SHAP value for lower feature values, meaning that lower values of this feature increase the predicted critical temperature above the baseline, while higher values decrease it below the baseline. \onecolumngrid
+Conversely, `Median Orbital Radius' exhibits a negative SHAP value for higher feature values and a positive SHAP value for lower feature values.
+This indicates that lower values of this feature increase the predicted critical temperature above the baseline, while higher values decrease it below the baseline.